 18. Cool Half Sleeve Tattoo

 What you consider a cool tattoo may differ from what your friend thinks, which is perfectly fine.
 The appeal of body art is meaningful to the wearer and inked because of this reason.
-If you are looking to be inspired, consider getting tattooed with unusual designs, such as a Medusa tattoo or a half sleeve that combines multiple elements.
+If you want to be inspired, consider getting tattooed with unusual designs, such as a Medusa tattoo or a half sleeve combining multiple elements.
 Don’t be afraid to go big and bright, using color and detailing, or opt for the more classic approach with strong lines and bold black ink.

 19. Chest and Half Sleeve Tattoo

 Who says your tattoo has to start at your shoulder and stop at your elbow?
 Body art is special to the wearer; you can play around with different options and expand on the placement.
 You may be drawn to a chest tattoo design which can be particularly eye-catching.
 Perhaps you want to get inked with something close to your heart, so the closer you get to it physically, the better.
 It would help if you were warned that the placement is a little more painful due to the chest’s lack of muscle and thin skin.
 If you can endure the discomfort, it is worth it.

 20. Lower Half Sleeve Tattoo

 When you think of a half sleeve tattoo, you probably consider the design to start at the shoulder and end at the elbow; but that is not always the case.
-You can also opt for a lower half sleeve, which begins at the elbow and ends at your wrist.
-This is the perfect location for a meaningful tattoo that you want to look at and show off every day.
+You can also opt for a lower-half sleeve, which begins at the elbow and ends at your wrist.
+This is the perfect location for a meaningful tattoo you want to see and show off daily.
 The forearm is also among the least painful options for body art, which is always a plus.

 How much does a half sleeve tattoo cost?